ISISComputingGroup/lewis-ess/README.md

 $ docker run -it dmscid/plankton -d linkam_t95 -p stream -c 0.05
 ```

-For long running devices it might be useful to speed up the simulation using the `-e` or `--speed` paramter, which is a factor by which actual time is multiplied to determine the simulated time in each simulation cycle.
+For long running devices it might be useful to speed up the simulation using the `-e` or `--speed` parameter, which is a factor by which actual time is multiplied to determine the simulated time in each simulation cycle.
 To run a simulation 10 times faster:

 ```
 $ docker run -it dmscid/plankton -d linkam_t95 -p stream -e 10